 It was a fantastic day of food, Portuguese influenced culture and a little bit of gambling.

-I was pretty happy with the itinerary I put together.
+I was pretty happy with the Macau in a single day itinerary I put together.
 If there was anything I’d change, I’d probably leave out Hac Sa Beach and instead spend a bit more time in the casinos which ended up being a bit too short.